This is a simple step-by-step guide to the neighbourhood planning process – from getting started to getting your plan ‘made’.

 Step 2: Determining the neighbourhood area

-Once your neighbourhood planning group is set up, your next step is to decide on the boundary of the area that you want to cover in your neighbourhood plan.
+Once your neighbourhood planning group is set up, your next step is to decide on the boundary of the area that you want to cover in your neighbourhood plan – or site designation.
 Neighbourhood areas can be large or small.